osalmine/ft_printf/README.md

 > Because I’m tired of using putnbr and putstr

-Recoded the printf function.
+In this project I recoded the printf function.
 It creates a libftprintf.a library once compiled using:

 ```make```